simonbrowndotje/c4model/abstractions/07-microservices.md

 As we're still a single engineering team, transitioning to a microservices architecture is an implementation detail that is only apparent inside the team boundary.
-This is why all seven containers are shown inside the software system boundary, with each "microservice" being a combination of an API container and a database schema container.
+This is why all seven containers are shown inside the software system boundary, with each "microservice" being a combination of an API container (hexagon) and a database schema container (cylinder).
 As a result, you will notice that this container diagram doesn't show microservices as explicit boxes.
 Instead, this version of the diagram uses colour coding the show the relationship between pairs of API and database schema containers.
 If you wanted to be more explicit about this pairing, you could draw a box around each pair to